stjude-rust-labs/fq/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -n, --n-records <N>    Number of records to generate [default: 10000] --seed <N>         Seed to use for the random number generator
+    -n, --record-count <u64>    Number of records to generate [default: 10000] --seed <u64>            Seed to use for the random number generator

 ARGS:
     <r1-dst>    Read 1 destination.
 Output will be gzipped if ends in `.gz`.